Because Unitarian Universalists believe that all children are born blessed, rather than sinful, we conduct child dedications instead of baptisms.

 The ceremony can happen any time after the child’s birth.
 Some parents do it while the child is an infant, and others do it when the child is older and can understand the ceremony.

-Contact Rev. Bill if you would like him officiate a child dedication.
+Contact our minister if you would like him officiate a child dedication.